Darkguyaiman/Darkguyaiman/README.md

 I'm also a diploma student in Information Technology, passionate about building useful tools, collaborating on real-world projects, and contributing to the dev community.

-If you're an Apps Script developer too, feel free to explore my free and open-source starter kits.
+If you're an Apps Script developer, feel free to explore my free and open-source starter kits for App Script.
 I designed them to help you integrate and deploy faster in your projects.

 <br clear="right"/>